-The Metropolitan Council (Met Council) is charged by state statute to develop plans for the growth and economic development of the seven-county Twin Cities metropolitan area (metro area).
+The Metropolitan Council (Met Council) is charged by state statute to develop plans for the growth and economic development of the seven-county Twin Cities metropolitan area (metro region).
 Publications like the metropolitan development guide (Thrive MSP 2040) and associated system plans, including the Water Resources Policy Plan, are the primary vehicle for us to share our vision and goals for the region.
 They are updated every ten years but have a twenty five-year planning horizon to allow for long-term development of the region.
 Each iteration of regional planning builds upon the previous effort, while adjusting our actions, policies, and vision to address current issues, mitigate future risks, and optimize regional opportunities.

 The 2050 Water Resources Policy Plan, like the 2040 plan before it, will be an integrated plan that supports our core mission to operate and manage the regional wastewater system, provide water supply planning, and provide surface water planning and management throughout the region.
-It will serve as our guide to address seven major issues affecting our waters, and to protect these resources for future generations.
+It will serve as our guide to address issues affecting our waters, and to protect these resources for future generations.

-This white paper is part of a series investigating current and future water concerns for the metro area.
-Together, these white papers will inform our 2050 Water Resources Policy Plan.
-The topics address all aspects of our core services.
-The white paper topics are:
+This research paper is part of a series investigating current and future water concerns for the metro region.
+Together, these papers will inform our 2050 Water Resources Policy Plan.
+The paper topics are:

-- Water quality

-- Wastewater concerns

-- Climate and water
+- Protecting source water areas

 - Rural water concerns

-- Source water protection and vulnerable areas
+- Water and climate

 - Water availability, access, and use

 - Water reuse

+- Water quality

+- Wastewater concerns